Skip to content

 • Customer Dissatisfaction.
 Customer service reps provide conflicting information about order status, leading to frustrated calls and potential lost business.

-Indeed, the absence of robust operational definitions acts as a roadblock to realizing the full potential of supply chain innovations.
+Indeed, the absence of robust business definitions acts as a roadblock to realizing the full potential of supply chain innovations.
 Without a shared understanding of key terms and processes, organizations struggle to align their strategies, workflows, and systems properly.
 This ambiguity leads to miscommunication, errors, inefficiencies, and a lack of standardization.
 As a result, this adversely affects both operations and digital technology initiatives.
 Indeed, ambiguous business terminology is impeding technological innovation within our supply chains.
 Below are examples where a lack of operational clarity is hobbling technology adoption.

 c.
-Intermodal Interoperability.
+Intermodal Transportation Interoperability Challenges.

 e.
-Emerging Information Tech.
+Emerging Information Tech Projects Fail.

 “People work in the system.
 Management creates the system.”